 You are here

-Professor Jungbauer applies economic theory to study welfare implications of allocation mechanisms like auctions or platforms in two-sided economies with prices.
+Professor Thomas Jungbauer is an Assistant Professor of Strategy & Business Economics at the Johnson Graduate School of Management.
+He applies economic theory to study welfare implications of allocation mechanisms like auctions or platforms in two-sided economies with prices.
+In addition, he is interested in the strategic effects of lying and misrepresentation in these markets.
 While his research primarily focuses on high-skill labor markets, his analyses extend to questions of industrial organization and entrepreneurship.

-He received his Ph.D. in Managerial Economics and Strategy from the Kellogg School of Management at Northwestern University.
-He also holds Master’s degrees in Managerial Economics from Northwestern University and in Economics from the Vienna Institute of Advanced Studies (IHS).
+He received his PhD in Managerial Economics and Strategy from the Kellogg School of Management at Northwestern University in 2016.
+He also holds Master's degrees in Managerial Economics from Northwestern University and in Economics from the Vienna Institute of Advanced Studies (IHS).

 - Johnson Graduate School of Management